 At Clover Institute we train our graduates to become exceptional Clinical Hypnotherapists.
 They are comprehensively trained in areas such as habit, pain, childbirth, infertility and a range of medical, emotional and self-identity areas.
 As well as their hypnosis training, they receive comprehensive training in teaching the client how to de-stress, sleep better and techniques to relieve pain issues.
 The body is a natural healer if a client can rebuild good sleep and relax the body will be able to heal itself much faster.

 Self-Hypnosis is a tool that can assist in pain relief.
 You can learn how to bring the level of discomfort or pain down and manage any fear or anxiety you may feel is related to that pain.
 It relaxes you, and it redirects your attention from the sensation of pain.
 This can be achieved through hypnosis.
 Sessions are usually an hour long.
-In the session the Clinical Hypnotherapist will take down information such as your medical history, medications and other information that assists them in designing the right program for you.
+In the session, the Clinical Hypnotherapist will take down information such as your medical history, medications and other information that assists them in designing the right program for you.

 Clinical Hypnosis is not a one session miracle, based on your condition the Clinical Hypnotherapist can assess an estimate of sessions which ends up being somewhere between 4 to 10, depending on the work needed.
 The self-Hypnosis training is usually given to clients after a session review and when the therapist believes the client can work with that tool on their own.
 This is then a tool a client can use between sessions.
 Remember some people benefit faster and others not at all.
-The goal in teaching client’s self-hypnosis is so they can use it on their own when pain strikes.
+The goal of teaching clients self-hypnosis is so they can use it on their own when pain strikes.

 Some practitioners create recordings for clients they can play to lead themselves into the hypnotic process or write out the script for them to record themselves in their own voice.